gwu-libraries/python-camp/_sources/glossary.md

         if x:
             print(2/x)

+call

+    To call a method or function is to instruct Python to execute the function or method's predefined behavior.
+And a function or method is really just a kind of shortcut: instead of our having to type out the same code whenever we want to perform a certain task (like splitting a string, for instance), we call the function or method in which that behavior has been defined.
+It's sort of like using the address book on your phone: you can tap `Mom` in order to call or text Mom, instead of having to enter her number every time.

 character

     A character is the basic unit of a Python {term}`string`.
 In Python, characters are defined according to the [Unicode standard](https://home.unicode.org/) by default.
 Unicode characters comprise the following (and more):